gan3xh/CS2015_Lab9_Decoder/readme.md

 # About

 This project is a lab assignment for the course Web Technology (CS2015) taught by Dr Navanath Saharia at the Indian Institute of Information Technology (IIIT), Manipur.
-It is designed to demonstrate the practical application of web development technologies like HTML, CSS, and JavaScript.
+It is designed to demonstrate the practical application of web development technologies like HTML, CSS, and PHP.

 ## Features